HasanOmar1/travel-planner/README.md

 [in user mode]

-- Localstorage all the flights instead the ones i bought.
 - Removing first flight after adding more than one , bugs the flight price.
+- Removing first flight after adding more than one , bugs the Localstorage.

 ### Site's Link :